spotlightpa/poor-richard/content/news/2026-09-18-splMedicaidWaiver0926.md

 +++
 authors = ["Ed Mahon"]
-blurb = "Four Pennsylvanians with intellectual and developmental disabilities filed a class action lawsuit challenging the new relative caregiver and travel rules." byline = "Ed Mahon / Spotlight PA" description = "Revised family caregiving and travel policies from the Shapiro administration face a new legal challenge and widespread opposition in PA." draft = false feed-exclude = false
+blurb = "Four Pennsylvanians with intellectual and developmental disabilities filed a class action lawsuit challenging the new relative caregiver and travel rules." byline = "Ed Mahon of Spotlight PA" description = "Revised family caregiving and travel policies from the Shapiro administration face a new legal challenge and widespread opposition in PA." draft = false feed-exclude = false